-I chose to make the tutorial on this version of the pattern because I had several messages telling me of difficulties when assembling the fabric bust / lining bust.
-You have to see that this type of assembly of yoke in "inlay" requires to assemble the roundings that will conflict during the pinning to fit perfectly when you turn your work on the right side.
-It is the precise and error-free assembly of your fabric bust that will allow you to perfectly overlap with the lining.
-And the dimensions are identical, so be careful if the fabric and the lining don't match, it's because you've made a small mistake beforehand (slight modification of the fabric dimension when ironing, small shift when sewing the yokes and these few mm have an effect on the total height of the bust...).
-The patterns Maison Fauve are digitized and graded by a model maker using Lectra, which means that the dimensions of the various parts and the matching of the assembly notches are checked by computer.
-And the tests are done when the grading is done, so the pattern is validated again ;)
+I've chosen to give you a tutorial on this version of the pattern because I've had several messages telling me about difficulties in assembling the fabric bust/bust lining.
+It's important to realize that this type of "inlay" yoke assembly requires you to assemble rounded edges that will work against each other when pinned, so as to be perfectly in place when you turn your work right side out.
+It's the precise, error-free assembly of your fabric bust that ensures perfect overlap with the lining.
+And the dimensions are identical, so be careful: if the fabric and lining don't match, it's because you've made a small mistake beforehand (slight modification of the fabric dimension when fusing, small shift when sewing the yokes, and these few mm are reflected in the total height of the bust...).
+The sewing pattern Maison Fauve are digitized and graded by a Lectra model maker, which means that the dimensions of the various parts and the matching of the assembly notches are checked by computer.
+And the tests are carried out on the grading return, so the pattern is revalidated ;)

 Come on, get out your pins, your scissors, let's go!